-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > HomeCare > QoS. - 3.
-Click the edit button to set the total bandwidth.
-You can manually enter the bandwidth provided by your internet service provider, or run a Speedtest® to get the value.
+- To view mesh devices and connected clients in the network: - 1.
+Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Network Map. - 3.
+Click divided to view all mesh devices, and click to view all connected clients.